 Note: The following examples are based on a group channel.
 To cache an open channel, slightly improvise from the directions below (such as changing

 A basic table to store channels contains the following columns:

 - After fetching new channels by using a

-SBDGroupChannelListQuery, serialize and insert each channel into your database.
-We recommend storing the channel URL and timestamp of the last message in separate columns by using
+GroupChannelListQuery, serialize and insert each channel into your database.
+As with messages, we recommend storing the channel URL and timestamp of the last message in separate columns by using the

 - Before loading a list of channels, sort rows in the chronological order by